localstack/docs/content/en/references/api-key.md

 ---
-title: "API Key"
+title: "API Key (Deprecated)"
+linkTitle: "API Key (Deprecated)"
-weight: 20
+weight: 200
-categories: ["LocalStack Pro & Enterprise"]
 description: >
   Configure your API key to start LocalStack
 aliases:
   - /get-started/pro/
+  - /getting-started/api-key/
 ---

 {{< alert title="Important" color="danger" >}}
-API Keys are being phased out for LocalStack activation, with a transition to Auth Tokens.
-Auth Tokens simplify license management and eliminate the need for developers to modify their setup when there are changes to licenses.
-Refer to our [Auth Token documentation]({{< ref "auth-token" >}}) for more information.
+-   LocalStack is transitioning from API Keys to Auth Tokens for activation.
+Auth Tokens streamline license management and remove the need for developers to adjust their setup when license changes occur.

-To use LocalStack in CI environments **CI keys** are still used and are the only way to activate LocalStack in these contexts.
+-   For detailed information and guidance on migrating your LocalStack setup to Auth Tokens, please consult our [Auth Token documentation]({{< ref "auth-token" >}}).
+-   API Keys will remain functional for LocalStack Pro and Enterprise users until the next major release.
+Following this release, LocalStack Pro and Enterprise will exclusively use Auth Tokens.
 {{< /alert >}}

 The LocalStack API key is a unique identifier to activate your LocalStack license needed to start LocalStack Pro.
 You can find your API key in the [LocalStack Web app](https://app.localstack.cloud/account/apikeys).
 This guide demonstrates how you can use your new LocalStack licenses and go over some best practices regarding the usage, activation, and safety of your LocalStack API key.

-## Getting your API key

-To get started, you need to have a LocalStack license.
-If you don't have one, you can [sign up for a free trial](https://localstack.cloud/pricing/) without any credit card required.
-The free trial will last 14 days, and you can use it to test all the features of LocalStack.
-You can find your API key in the [LocalStack Web Application](https://app.localstack.cloud) in the [**Account Settings** → **API Keys** section](https://app.localstack.cloud/account/apikeys).

 {{< alert title="Important" color="danger" >}}
 - Avoid sharing your API key with anyone.
 Ensure that you do not commit it to any source code management systems (like Git repositories).